Techtonica/curriculum/data-visualization/data-visualization.md

 ### Specific Things To Teach
 - How to link to D3 from a CDN within your HTML?
-- How D3 Library works to manipulate DOM?
+- How D3 library works to manipulate DOM?
 - What are SVG (Scalable Vector Graphics) elements?

 ### Materials